cgnarendiran/cgnarendiran.github.io/_posts/2022-11-01-guided-diffusion-models-part1.md

 ---
 *On the cover: Midjourney's creation for the prompt "Astronauts exploring an alien red planet"*

 Diffusion models are all the rage these days.
-Why do we need diffusion models?
-In fact, image generation is not new, we have GANs, VAEs, Flow models, etc. If you consider text-to-image generation, there are versions such as StackGAN, AttnGAN and VQ-VAE.
+Why do we need these new models for image generation?
+In fact, we have GANs, VAEs and Flow models that have had sucess before.
+If you consider text-to-image generation, there are versions such as StackGAN, AttnGAN and VQ-VAE.
 But recently, diffusion models have taken the center-stage because of their high quality, high diversity and high fidelity (compliance to text prompts).
 Some of the popular diffusion models that has hit the news are:
 - DALL-E2 (OpenAI)
 - Imagen (Google Brain)
 - Midjourney (independent company)
 - Stable diffusion (StabilityAI)

-In this 2 part blog post, we will take a look at the physical intiution, training and sampling of diffusion models, followed by the various guidance aspects.
+Why did diffusion models take-off only now?
+I would say that GANs (2014) and VAEs (2013) had a head-start and were practically useful since their inception (pun-intended).
+The theory of diffusion models as a neural network have been around [since 2015](https://arxiv.org/abs/1503.03585).
+It's only recently (2020-21) that the tricks required to make it run practically such as modifying the objective to predicting noise, variational lower bound for variance, faster sampling using implicit models, classifier free guidance, etc. were introduced.
+In this two part blog post, we will take a look at the physical intiution, training and sampling of diffusion models, followed by the various guidance aspects.
+I've brushed past most of the derivations and loss function formulations for the sake of brevity and clarity in explanation.
+Please refer to the original papers if you're keen on them.

 ## Physical intuition
 Diffusion is a well-defined physical process.
 Consider an ink droplet in a glass of water: it starts off with a unique shape (complex density distribution) when first dropped and it mixes down to the shapeless uniformity of water (uniform distribution).
 So we can think about diffusion as a process, where the structure of a substance get destroyed sequentially in time leading to just noise.